axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-setup.md

 ```
 ClientAliveInterval 3
 ClientAliveCountMax 3
+GatewayPorts yes
 ```

+The ``GatewayPorts`` directive is required in order to get port forwards (including reverse port forwards) accept the "*" as bind address to bind to 0.0.0.0 instead of 127.0.0.1.

 ExitOnForwardFailure will force ssh to exit if one of the port forwards fails.
 ConnectTimeout manages the time in seconds until an initial connection fails.
 AliveInterval (client and server) manages the time in seconds after ssh/sshd are sending client and server alive probes.
 CountMax is the number of retries for those probes.